Summer Research Opportunities

 Research Immersion in Biomedical Science and Engineering at Rowan (RISER)

-This volunteer, non-residential program provides hands-on research opportunities for qualified high school students in cutting-edge research labs in Biomedical Sciences and Biomedical Engineering.
-Scholars will spend five weeks (June 25-July 31, 2018) in the lab working with Rowan faculty, post-graduate fellows, graduate students, and undergraduate student mentors on their own mini-research project.
+This volunteer, non-residential program provides hands-on research opportunities for qualified South Jersey high school students (Burlington, Camden, Cape May, Gloucester and Salem Counties) in cutting-edge research labs in Biomedical Sciences and Biomedical Engineering.
+Scholars will spend five weeks (June 29-July 29, 2020) in the lab working with Rowan faculty, post-graduate fellows, graduate students, and undergraduate student mentors on their own mini-research project.

 Students interested in the Biomedical Science track must have taken (or be currently taking) AP Biology and 1 year of Chemistry (preferably AP Chemistry).
 Students interested in the Biomedical Engineering track must have taken (or be currently taking) Physics (preferably AP Physics), 1 year of Chemistry (preferably AP Chemistry), and Pre-Calculus (preferably AP Calculus).

-To nominate a studnet for this opportunity, please complete the nomination form.
-Nominations will only be accepted from New Jersey high school teachers using their school-issued email address.
+To nominate a student for this opportunity, please complete the nomination form.
+Nominations will only be accepted from South Jersey high school teachers using their school-issued email address and only two students can be nominated per high school.
 Students may not self-nominate.
 Nominators and nominees will receive the full application packet via email shortly after nomination.
-The full application packet is due February 28, 2018.
-Invitations to participate in the program will be sent by the end of March.
+The full application packet is due March 20, 2020.
+Invitations to participate in the program will be sent by the end of April.

 For questions, please contact the applicable track coordinator.
-The Biomedical Science track is coordinated by Dr. Katrina Cooper and the Biomedical Engineering track is coordinated by Dr. Mary Staehle.
+The Biomedical Science track is coordinated by Dr. Katrina Cooper and the Biomedical Engineering track is coordinated by Dr. Sebastian Vega.